victoradesami/Ultimate-Student-Productivity-Analysis/README.md

 This project demonstrates that productivity is not simply a function of time available, but of how time is allocated.
 By analyzing student behavior through data, we can better understand the trade-offs between focus and distraction.

 Ultimately, the dashboard serves as both an analytical tool and a reflective framework—encouraging students, educators, and stakeholders to rethink how daily habits shape long-term outcomes.

+## Contribution
+Contributions, suggestions, and feedback are welcome!
+Feel free to fork the repo and submit a pull request.